-Disposition of the (description)
+Dispos ition of the (description

-Lessor/Seller Government of the District of Columbia, acting by and through the Office of the Deputy Mayor for Planning and Economic Development (" DMPED ")) Lessee/Purchaser/Developer Entity Name:("Developer") Description of Real Property The parcel of land known for tax and assessment purposes as Lot(s) in Square (the "Development Parcel").
+Lessor/Seller Government of the District of Columbia, acting by and through the Office of the Deputy Mayor for Planning and Economic Development ("DMPED")) Lessee/Purchaser/Developer Entity Name:("Developer") Description of Real Property The parcel of land known for tax and assessment purposes as Lot(s) in Square (the "Development Parcel").
 Description of Development Plan Developer proposes to develop the Development Parcel pursuant to the following Development Plan: (The visual representation and any narrative that together represent the concept design proposed is deemed to be incorporated herein and made a part hereof.)
 Disposition Structure Developer agrees that (a) for any portion of the Development Parcel on which a rental product is proposed, the conveyance of such portion shall be via ground lease and (b) for any portion of the Development Parcel on which a for-sale product is proposed, the conveyance of such portion shall be in fee simple via quitclaim deed.
-If a portion of the Development Parcel shall be conveyed in fee simple, such portion is identified as the following: If a portion of the Development Parcel shall be conveyed via ground lease, such portion is identified as the following: Disposition Timeline Developer agrees that its disposition timeline shall be consistent with D.C.
+If a portion of the Development Parcel shall be conveyed in fee simple, such portion is identified as the following: ----------------------------------- Disposition Timeline Developer agrees that its disposition timeline shall be consistent with D.C.
 Official Code §10-801(d) and closing shall occur within two years of the Council of the District of Columbia's authorization of the disposition.
-Project Deposit Upon execution of a Land Disposition and Development Agreement ("LDDA"), Developer shall deliver to DMPED a letter of credit in a form acceptable to DMPED in the amount of \$
+Project Deposit Upon execution of a Land Disposition and Development Agreement ("LDDA"), Developer shall deliver to DMPED a letter of credit in a form acceptable to DMPED in the amount of \$ (the "Project Deposit").
+The Project Deposit is not a payment on account of, and shall not be credited against, the purchase price or ground rent.
+Rather, the Project Deposit shall be held by DMPED to be used as security to ensure Developer's compliance with the LDDA and may be drawn on by DMPED in accordance with the terms of the LDDA.